pink-junkjard/hyperfiddle/README.md

 We provide an I/O runtime implementation that aggressively hydrates data through Datomic.
 When the database changes, or the request changes, we rehydrate all queries on the page through datomic.
 So if just a single field blurs, we rehydrate all queries on the page.

+In this gif, the popover is a speculative database branch.
+The first branch is discarded, the second is merged.
+And then we throw it all away without transacting it.
+See [datomic api: d/with](http://docs.datomic.com/clojure/#datomic.api/with)

 ![](http://i.imgur.com/hRXI1p7.gif)
-*The popover is a speculative database branch, the first is discarded, the second is merged*

 Isn't that slow? **No. Our unusual architecture choices make it fast.**